N

 Holman Webb acted for CGU Insurance Limited in what is considered to be the first successful subrogated recovery action against a water authority.
 The case involved damage caused to an insured’s property when a water main substantially failed and the property became inundated with water.
 In the decision of Peter and Cheryle Quigley v Lower Murray Water (W119/2013) the VCAT considered for the first time a water authority’s defence of running an asset to failure and its defence of non-foreseeability.

-Friday 3 October 2014 / by John Van de Poll posted in Insurance
+Friday 3 October 2014 posted in Insurance

 Please find below Holman Webb Schedule of Non-Economic Loss under the Civil Liability Act 2002 (NSW) for 2014/2015.

-Monday 29 September 2014 / by John Van de Poll posted in Insurance
+Monday 29 September 2014 posted in Insurance

 Welcome to the first edition of the Holman Webb Insurance Law Bulletin.